ibarwick/firebird_fdw/README.md

   `firebird_fdw` 1.2.0 and later.
 In PostgreSQL 9.3 and 9.4 this setting
   is ignored for column names.

+- **implicit_bool_type**

+  Turns on implicit conversion of Firebird integer types to PostgreSQL `BOOLEAN` types.
+This is an experimental feature and is disabled by default.
+See column option `implicit_bool_type` for details.

+  `firebird_fdw` 1.2.0 and later.

 ## CREATE USER MAPPING options